BJNick/BigGraphVis/readme.md

 #### System Requirements

 A CUDA capable GPU.
 Currently only Linux is supported.
+The windows Desktop application under developing and it will be published here.

 #### Obtaining all code
 This repository contains a submodule (`lib/pngwriter`).
 Be sure to run